kazirahimaahmed/AI-Based-Admission-Assistant/README.md

 ---

 ## 🚀 Deployment & Collaboration
+Interested in adapting this system for your institution or integrating it into your admissions workflow?
 We’re open to:
 - 🤝 **Collaborations** with universities, ed‑tech startups, and NGOs
 - 💼 **Paid deployments** for academic institutions and training centers